-Judge Patel subsequently granted plaintiff's motion to certify a nationwide class action20 under Rule 23(b)(2).21 The case ultimately settled, with Target proposing to pay up to \$6 million in damages (for state claims since the ADA only provides for injunctive relief), or up to \$3,500 per member of the California class, plus attorneys' fees, and pay the National Federation tens of thousands of dollars each year, for three years, to monitor its website, and \$15,000 per session for training sessions that the National Federation would run for Target employees.22 The proposed class action settlement was approved at a fairness hearing held in early 2009.
-Judge Patel ultimately awarded plaintiffs' counsel \$3,738,864.96 in attorneys' fees and costs23 (or roughly 62% of the maximum value of the actual settlement).
+certify a nationwide class action under Rule 23(b)(2).
+The case ultimately settled, with Target proposing to pay up to \$6 million in damages (for state claims since the ADA only provides for injunctive relief), or up to \$3,500 per member of the California class, plus attorneys' fees, and pay the National Federation tens of thousands of dollars each year, for three years, to monitor its website, and \$15,000 per session for training sessions that the National Federation would run for Target employees.
+The proposed class action settlement was approved at a fairness hearing held in early 2009.
+Judge Patel ultimately awarded plaintiffs' counsel \$3,738,864.96 in attorneys' fees and costs (or roughly 62% of the maximum value of the actual settlement).

 The Target Corp. ruling has been widely followed, including by the Ninth Circuit.
 In Robles v.
-Domino's Pizza,24 the Ninth Circuit held that the ADA's mandate under U.S. Department of Justice regulations25 that "places of public accommodation, such as Domino's, provide auxiliary aids and services to make visual materials available to individuals who are blind" applied to Domino's website and app, even though customers predominantly accessed them while away from the physical restaurant, because "'[t]he statute applies to the services of a place of public accommodation, not ser-
+Domino's Pizza, the Ninth Circuit held that the ADA's mandate under U.S. Department of Justice regulations that "places of public accommodation, such as Domino's, provide auxiliary aids and services to make visual materials available to individuals who are blind" applied to Domino's website and app, even though customers predominantly accessed them while away from the physical restaurant, because " '[t]he statute applies to the services of a place of public accommodation, not services in a place of public accommodation.""
+In Robles, the panel explained that the alleged inaccessibility of Domino's website and app, if true, would impede access to goods and services of its physical pizza franchises, which are places of public accommodation.
+Critical to the court's analysis was the nexus between Domino's website and app and the physi-